tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/子网/更换子网路由表_intl_en.md

 Each subnet must be associated with one [route table](https://intl.cloud.tencent.com/document/product/215/31810), which is used to control the outbound traffic direction of the subnet.
-You can change the route table associated with the subnet in real time in the **Subnet** page on the VPC console based on the actual business needs.
+You can change the Subnet’s associated route table in the **VPC -> Subnet** page according to the routing needs of the subnet.
 If you need to create a route table, please see [Creating a Custom Route Table](https://intl.cloud.tencent.com/document/product/215/35236).

-## Impact on the System
+## Systems impact
-After the route table is replaced by a new one, all instances in the subnet will enable the new route table policy.
-Please carefully evaluate the business impact.
+Considering that the route table directly impacts the traffic flow in the subnet, any changes such as route table association or route entries must be carefully considered in accordance to the business needs of the network flows.

 ## Directions
 1. Log in to the [VPC console](https://console.cloud.tencent.com/vpc).